jeranaias/mardetpomtutorapp/docs/07-training/FAQ.md

 5. Restart computer
 6. Contact helpdesk if still broken

-### Q: I can't log in with my CAC
+### Q: I can't log in with my dliflc.edu account

 **A:** Check:
-1. CAC inserted correctly
+1. Correct email (firstname.lastname@dliflc.edu)
-2. CAC reader light is on
+2. MFA app is configured and working
-3. PIN entered correctly
+3. Password not expired
-4. Certificates not expired
+4. Using approved browser
-5. Using approved browser
+5. Account not locked

 Still stuck?
 Helpdesk: (831) 242-7440